 Day trips and visits

 Looking for somewhere to go and things to do?
-Here’s a few suggestions of where you can travel to on public transport and use your concessionary travel pass for a cheap day out.
+Here’s a few suggestions of where you can travel to on public transport and use your student pass, family pass or concessionary travel pass for a cheap day out.
 Please check the timetables before planning your trip as they change frequently.

 Planning Your Trip

 Check out our Public Transport article for more details on how to plan your journey.
 Travel information is also available by telephone.
 Call or visit the Traveline website for information about routes and times of buses, coaches, trains, metro and ferries in the North East and Cumbria.

 Alnwick has a number of great attractions including Alnwick Castle, the home of the Duke of Northumberland and featured in the Harry Potter series on TV and film.
 (There is an admission charge) and Alnwick Garden.
 It is an interesting town to walk around and you should visit Barter Books in the old station with a huge collection of 2nd hand books and if you return a book you get half price credit against another purchase.
 There is a direct bus from the Haymarket which takes 1 hour 23 minutes.
 If you prefer a more scenic route you can travel via Amble and Warkworth Castle and then you could take a walk along the River Coquet to the Hermitage or visit Alnmouth for pleasant seaside walks.

 Northumberland Wildlife Trust is responsible for Hauxley Wildlife Discovery Centre and Northumberlandia.